 The childcare allowance is provided through the Dutch Tax Office (Belastingdienst).
-The level of the contribution to the cost of childcare depends on your income, the number of children you have, your working hours and the hourly rate of your child’s day care or out-of-school care.
+The level of the contribution to the cost of childcare depends on your income, the number of children you have and the hourly rate of your child’s day care or out-of-school care.

 The following criteria apply to Dutch childcare allowance:

 The Dutch Tax Office reimburses a substantial part of your childcare costs.
-The amount you get back depends on your (combined) gross income and the number of hours you (and your partner) are working/studying.
+The amount you get back depends on your (combined) gross income.
 The childcare allowance is paid directly to you on a monthly basis.

-The Dutch Tax Office reimburses a maximum hourly rate.
-This is usually lower than the actual hourly cost charged by the childcare provider.
+The Dutch Tax Office reimburses up to a maximum hourly rate.
+This is usually lower than the actual hourly rate charged by the childcare provider.

 You can apply online on the website of the Dutch Tax Office under the section ‘Mijn toeslagen’.
 Unfortunately, this section is currently only available in Dutch.